javers/javers.github.io/documentation/spring-integration/index.md

 First, you need to register exactly one **transactional** JaVers instance in your Application Context.

-Second, you need register a transactional `ConnectionProvider`, which serves for your JaversSQLRepository as source of live JDBC connections.
+Second, you need register a transactional `ConnectionProvider`, which serves for your JaversSQLRepository as the source of live JDBC connections.

 If you are using JPA with Hibernate, choose `JpaHibernateConnectionProvider` which is Persistence Context aware and plays along with JpaTransactionManager.

-See below for the complete example of [Spring JPA Application Context](#spring-jpa-config-example).
+See below for the complete example of the Application Context.

-<h2 id="spring-jpa-config-example">Spring JPA Config example</h2>
+<h3 id="spring-jpa-example">Spring JPA example</h3>

 Here is an working example of Spring Application Context with all JaVers beans, JPA, Hibernate, Spring Data and Spring TransactionManager.